jaywink/ansible-diaspora/README.md

 * Role configuration.
 This part contains things like repository information and the user on the target machine to install diaspora* on.
 * Diaspora* configuration.
 Anything inside `diaspora_yml` is part of the diaspora* normal configuration and will get dumped as is into `config/diaspora.yml`.
 This means you can set *any* available configuration values into this YAML object, and they will be available for diaspora*.
 Only a part of the possible items are included in the defaults.
 Check [diaspora* configuration example](https://github.com/diaspora/diaspora/blob/develop/config/diaspora.yml.example) for the full list.
 * Database configuration.
 These will be injected into `config/database.yml`.
 * SSL certificates.
-These will be copied to relevant locations.
+Use [ansible-letsencrypt](https://github.com/jaywink/ansible-letsencrypt) or specify full certificates in config, which will be copied to relevant locations.

 ### SSL

-Default configuration will make the pod run on HTTP, which of course is bad.
-To make it run on HTTPS, get some certificates, place them in your vars file, and then switch `diaspora_yml.configuration.environment.require_ssl` to `true`.
-Rerun role, that is it.
-No excuses to run on HTTP.
+Default configuration will make the pod run on HTTPS.
+And we're not going to help you figure out how to run it on HTTP.

+There are two options, controlled by setting `use_ansible_letsencrypt`:
+1) Use [ansible-letsencrypt](https://github.com/jaywink/ansible-letsencrypt).
+This is default so all you need to do is set the correct *ansible-letsencrypt* variables in your config!
+2) Specify full certificates in config, which will be copied to relevant locations.

 ### Domain name